jornbh/heis_driver/README.md

 door_state: (:opne/:closed) motor_direction: (:hall_up/:hall_down/:cab) floor: (0/1/.../number_of_floors -1) door_state: :open/:closed

 ## Using the driver in Erlang

-If you are using rebar3, downloading the dependency is somewhat similair, but you need a plugin.
+If you are using rebar3, downloading the dependency is somewhat similar, but you need a plugin.
 Just add/modify the lines for `plugins` and `provider_hooks` in rebar.config, so that they look like this

 ```
 {plugins, [steamroller, rebar_mix]}.